Taxable And Tax Free Sources Of Income

 - Hostile-fire pay

-- Damages — Some types of compensation are usually tax-free.
+- Damages — Some types of damages received from a legal settlement may qualify as tax-free income sources.
 This includes compensation you received for:

 - Damages for a personal physical injury or sickness